-Even though the Dutch rule of Indonesia is a distant past, the fascination with the country persists in the Netherlands.
+The fascination with Indonesia is high in the Netherlands.
 In addition to the countless Indonesian restaurants, Amsterdam has now gotten its very own 4-star hotel inspired by the mixing of the two cultures.
 And very appropriately, the hotel is set at IJ river, where ships used to leave for Jakarta.

 At first look, there might be nothing distinctly Indonesian about the building, but that changes the moment you walk in.
 The lobby has been turned into a subtropical garden with some plants that are several storey high, making for a grand first impression.
 Rooms also have an Indonesian twist: you’ll find Indonesian wood carvings, bamboo elements and warm, earthy colours.
 You might even think you’re in a resort in Bali, until the sweeping views over cold Amsterdam bring you back to reality.
 If you want a panoramic 180° view of the city, let them wow you with the WOW suite.